Azure/application-gateway-kubernetes-ingress/docs/guestbook.md

 ### Without specified hostname

-Without specifying hostname, the guestbook service will be availble on through all the hostnames pointing to the application gateway.
+Without specifying hostname, the guestbook service will be availble on all the hostnames pointing to the application gateway.

 1. Before deploying ingress, you need to create a kubernetes secret to host the certificate and private key.
     You can create a kubernetes secret by running